Nexmo/nexmo-developer/_tutorials/en/voice-api/install-vonage-dotnet.md

 ## Install Vonage Package

-To install the Vonage nuget package cd into the `VonageVoice` repository and run the following command
+To install the Vonage NuGet package cd into the `VonageVoice` repository and run the following command

 ```shell
 dotnet add package Vonage